 - a significant decrease in the cost of media placement (42%)

 Publishers shift to the in-house or white-label operational models because they deliver better inventory monetization, increased transparency, and control over operations, as well as the ability to sell premium advertising formats according to on individual terms.

 |increase operational control||50%||better ability to access audience insights||60%||better monetization of inventory||63%|

 |reduce media costs||42%||increase operational control||42%||gain better transparency and control of operations.||35%|

-gain greater transparency of where campaign run.
+gain greater transparency of where the campaign run.
 Integrate programmatic with other in-house teams like CRM, customer service, etc.

 |33%||deliver brand campaigns at scale more effectively.||40%||opportunity to scale premium ad formats||30%|

 These benefits along with the ability to integrate programmatic technologies into the work of other internal marketing platforms (CRM, DMP) and tools, are the key reasons why enterprises are bringing programmatic in-house.
-In general, the in-housing trend now can be observed around the world.
+In general, the in-housing trend can now be observed around the world.
 Enterprises strive for better system accountability, transparency, and media-chain control.

 You want to establish your own terms: (payment model/service quality/positioning)

 If you can sell and convey the product's value to a consumer, you can only buy your own white-label platform or purchase an existing already, positioned advertising platform from the company.
 Here’s what white-label means in business: an ad tech provider sells a ready-made ad tech platform to the company, then positions it, and resels to the publishers and advertisers under its own brand.
 This way, freshly-baked ad tech brand is free in terms of any business decisions: branding, promotion, service quality control, payment model (CPC, CPM, CPI, or else).